dinoroarr/freeleech/README.md

 - The information in this list may not be accurate.
 Always check the tracker's website for the most up-to-date information.
 - We are not affiliated with any of the trackers listed here.
 Use at your own risk.
 - If you notice any inaccuracies, please open an issue or a pull request!

+## Roadmap

+- Add other events, such as double upload, advent calendar, etc.
+- Add a website where you can favorite trackers